Ayumi Hamasaki: 2024–present: I am Ayu

 In March 2024, Hamasaki released a cover of Miyuki Nakajima's "Jidai" as the theme song for Banpaku no Taiyo.
 In April, "Bye-Bye" was used as the April–May theme for Minna no Uta, becoming Hamasaki's first contribution to the program.
 On May 21, "Aurora" received a limited release as the theme for Azur Lane's seventh anniversary; it was released internationally on June 26.

 On September 1, Hamasaki performed on the main stage at A-Nation 2024.
 Other performers included Koda Kumi, Red Velvet, and TRF.
 From September 2 to October 2, Hamasaki embarked on the TA Limited: Thank U Tour, holding seven concerts across four locations in Japan.
 Hamasaki's third tour of Asia, the I Am Ayu Tour, began in Shanghai on November 1, and included dates for her annual Countdown Live concerts in Tokyo.

 On April 8, 2025, the Asia Tour 2025: I Am Ayu Ep.
 II tour began in Tokyo, Japan.
 "Mimosa" was released on the same day to commemorate the singer's 27th anniversary, and was used for the third season of Second to Last Love.
 On April 15, Hamasaki received the Best Artist award during the 2025 Weibo Culture Exchange Night.
 An NHK special, titled NHK Songs Ayumi Hamasaki, aired on June 26.
 It consisted of a long-form interview held by Yo Oizumi, behind the scenes clips and interviews from the singer's Hong Kong concert earlier that same month, and performances of "Inspire", "Mirrorcle World", and "Mimosa".
 On August 31, Hamasaki performed at A Nation 2025, her set ending with a group showcase of "Wow War Tonight" alongside artists including Hey!
 Say!
 JUMP, Da-ice, and TRF.
+She finished the year with Countdown Live 2025-2026 A: We are Ayu, holding concert dates on December 30 and 31.

+A tour of Japan was announced on January 21, 2026, titled Japan Tour 2026 A: Scapegoat.
+It will run from April 8 until November 27, 2026.